sad786/library_management_system/README.md

 # library_management_system
-This is simple console based python code for library management system
+This is simple python flask web application for library management system